garf02/Diskpart-GUI/README.md

 ### 🚀 Key Features
 - **GPT & MBR Support**: Full compatibility for both modern (UEFI-GPT) and legacy (BIOS-MBR) systems.
 - **Smart Size Balancing**: Automatically shrinks the Windows partition if the total size exceeds capacity, preventing formatting errors.
-- **VHD/VHDX Support**: Create and attach dynamic virtual disks in seconds.
+- **VHD/VHDX Support**: Create and automatically mount a dynamically sized virtual disk in seconds.
 - **WinPE Optimization**: Smart drive letter assignment that prioritizes **C:** for the OS partition.
 - **Detailed Confirmation**: A professional summary window listing all planned operations (Boot, OS, Data, Recovery) before formatting.
 - **Multi-Language Support**: Automatic Turkish or English interface detection.
 Support for different languages ​​can be added by translating the INI files.